Balkans

 No hay anuncios

-The EU has urged Kosovo's politicians – which declared independence from Serbia in 2008 with the support of the United States and the EU – to create strong institutions capable of driving the reforms needed to join the bloc.
+The EU has urged politicians in Kosovo – which declared independence from Serbia in 2008 with the support of the United States and the EU – to create strong institutions capable of driving the reforms needed to join the bloc.

 Kurti's party first came to power in 2021 with a more nationalist and welfare-state-focused agenda.
-Like all of Kosovo's parties, it has a pro-Western orientation.
+Like all parties in Kosovo, it has a pro-Western orientation.
 It also opposes making further concessions to Serbia, with whom relations remain tense.
-There are approximately 2.1 million registered voters, a figure higher than the 1.6 million inhabitants residing in Kosovo due to the large diaspora, mainly established in Western Europe, which tends to support Kurti's party.
+There are about 2.1 million registered voters, a figure higher than the 1.6 million residents in Kosovo due to the large diaspora, mainly established in Western Europe, which tends to support Kurti's party.